 In all other instances, revenue from sales of development properties is only recognised upon the transfer of control and significant risks and rewards of ownership of the property to the buyer.
 This generally coincides with the point in time when the development unit is delivered to the buyer.
+No revenue is recognised when there is significant uncertainty as to the collectability of consideration due or the possible return of units sold.

-The percentage of completion is measured by reference to the work performed, based on the ratio of costs incurred to date to the estimated total costs.
+The percentage of completion is measured by reference to the work performed, based on the ratio of costs incurred to date to the estimated total construction costs.
 Profits are recognised only in respect of finalised sales contracts to the extent that such profits relate to the progress of the construction work.